Final chapter in the restoration story:

 the Porsche 911 T is reborn

-Elegant, streamlined, sporty and stunning to behold – when almost a full year’s work comes to such a resplendent conclusion, the seasoned experts from Porsche Classic can’t help but feel proud about the masterpiece they have created.
-The Porsche 911 T Coupé, US version, built in 1973, is showing its vitality and class once more.
+Elegant, streamlined, sporty, and stunning to behold – when almost a full year’s work comes to such a resplendent conclusion, the seasoned experts from Porsche Classic can’t help but feel proud of the masterpiece they have created.
+The Porsche 911 T Coupe, US version, built in 1973, is showing its vitality and class once more.
 Fully restored and back to its original condition, it radiates 70s charm.
 The classic model of old has turned into a sought-after collector’s item.

-The Porsche 911 T covered around 700 kilometres during testing.
+The Porsche 911 T covered around 430 miles during testing.
 The specialists from Porsche Classic know from experience that if something is working properly after this distance, it will also be alright in future.
 This also runs in the engine so that the performance test can then be performed.
 The Porsche 911 T was accelerated to its top speed on the test bench, allowing the engine to unleash its full power - as it did in 1973.
 And how did it do?
-The 2.4-litre flat engine developed 140 hp at 5,600 rpm.
+The 2.4-liter flat engine developed 140 hp at 5,600 rpm.